 \subsection{EU regions}

-All the EU series for the year 2019 are collected from eurostat, an official database of the the European Union.
-We access the series at the NUTS2 and NUTS3 level via API calls using the R package \texttt{eurostat} \citep{lahti2017,eurostat}.
+All the EU series for the year 2019 are collected from Eurostat, an official database of the European Union.
+We access the series at the NUTS2 and NUTS3 levels via API calls using the R package \texttt{eurostat} \citep{lahti2017,eurostat}.
 Note that fewer series are available on the NUTS3 level.